byoda/byoda-python/docs/infrastructure/create_a_service.md

 - search: special case to allow services to provide a search function

 The access controls can only be defined for the 'properties' defined for the 'jsonschema' in the service contract and not for the data structures defined under the '$defs' section

+### Listen relations
+The service schema may have an array 'listen_relations' at the root level of the schema.
+The pod uses listen relations to subscribe to updates from other pods using websockets.
+The pod caches received content in a 'cache-only' data class so that the owner of the pod only needs to connect to their own pod to get content, instead of connecting to many pods.
+It also ensures that data is immediately available to the owner of the subscribing pod.

+Each object in this list must have the following keys:
+- class_name (string): the class to subscribe for updates
+- relations (list of strings): a pod will subscribe to updates from all pods that our pod has one or more of the specified relations
+- destination_class (string): the class on the local pod where updates will be stored.
+This class must have at least contain all the same field definitions as the class specified by the 'class_name' key
+- feed_class (optional string): Each pod runs a worker to generate feeds.
+This worker will listen for updates to the class specified by the 'destination_class' and runs some sort of algorithmic analytics to determine which data should be copied to the (cache-only) feed_class.

 ## 4: Create the secrets for a service